Cloud-Code-Innovate/ORCCareerSiteVanityUrl/README.md

 - Configure HCM SaaS, APIGW and Serverless Function.

-*{Note: This lab assumes you are using PeopleSoft Financials and Supply Chain Management 9.2 and Oracle Digital Assistant 20.09.}*

 ## Access the Labs Using Our Web Interface
 **Click the image to use our easy to navigate HTML format:** https://code-innovate.github.io/peoplesoft-oda-workshop/